numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 * Beginner developer: As a beginner developer, you can find this article useful to let you know more about Java and succeed in your interview;

-* Advanced developer: We all know that our brain is sometimes not reliable in memorizing, so It is not strange to forget about something you learned a long time ago.
+* Advanced developer: We all know that our brain is sometimes not reliable in memorizing, so it is not strange to forget about something you learned a long time ago.
 You can find here a memory reminder.

 Feel free to write some comments that can help us to improve our articles.